 The above NTZ assistance information is made available to the UAV UE by using one or more following ways:

 - pre-configured;

+- provided/updated by the AF (e.g. NTZ AF, USS, TPAE).

+If NTZ assistance information is stored in the PCF in 5GS or PCRF in EPS, it may be provisioned to UAV UE using the below options:

 - provided/updated by the AMF during the registration procedure;